filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 It is safe to disable the flag unless there is a need to use software that requires iLBC decoding using the FFmpeg library.

-### libressl
-This flag conflicts with the `openssl` flag.
-Pass the `--disable-openssl`, `--disable-gnutls` and `--enable-libtls` flags to the configure script.
-Additionally pass the `--enable-nonfree` option if the `gpl` flag is enabled.
-Use the LibreSSL library to handle an HTTPS (Secure Hyper Text Transfer Protocol) connections.

-This flag should only be toggled system-wide, as OpenSSL and LibreSSL can't be installed on the same system.

 ### librtmp
 Pass the `--enable-librtmp` option to the configure script.
 Use the `librtmp` library to provide support for the Real-Time Messaging Protocol (RTMP) and its variants.
 Provides most client functions and a few server functions needed to support RTMP, RTMP tunneled in HTTP (RTMPT), encrypted RTMP (RTMPE), RTMP over SSL/TLS (RTMPS) and tunneled variants of these encrypted types (RTMPTE, RTMPTS).
 Enabling this flag will replace the native RTMP protocol implementation.